Lee Fang: Twitter Files

-In December 2022, Fang reported in The Intercept that Twitter "provided direct approval and internal protection to the U.S. military’s network of social media accounts and online personas."
+In December 2022, Fang reported in The Intercept that Twitter "provided direct approval and internal protection to the U.S. military's network of social media accounts and online personas."
 The Department of Defense utilized a network of Twitter accounts to shape opinion on American interventions in the Middle East as part of a "government-backed covert propaganda campaign."
 Many of the accounts operated without disclosure of their US government affiliation.
 The piece was a part of a broader journalistic effort by Matt Taibbi called the Twitter Files, initiated after Elon Musk's purchase of the platform, an investigation into Twitter's content moderation practices and their effect on American political events.

 Political views

 Fang has been described as a "liberal" by The New York Times, and as both "liberal" and "progressive" by Salon.
 Liberal commentator Jonathan Chait described Fang as "left-wing" and wrote "Like many Bernie Sanders supporters, Fang often lacerates mainstream liberals both for insufficient populist zeal and, on occasion, for excessive focus on identity at the expense of class.
 His views on economics put him well to the left of the Democratic Party, while his views on race and gender would sit comfortably in the middle of it, and often put him at odds with fellow leftists."

-According to Fang, "I like hanging out with fully grassroots Tea Party activists because, for the most part, whatever their motivations are, they're just upset about society and they want to do something about it which, at the core, I respect even though I pretty much disagree with their worldview."
+According to Fang, regarding his field research for his book The Machine: A Field Guide to the Resurgent Right, "I like hanging out with fully grassroots Tea Party activists because, for the most part, whatever their motivations are, they're just upset about society and they want to do something about it which, at the core, I respect even though I pretty much disagree with their worldview."

 Personal life

-His brother, Daniel, is the drummer for the band Turnstile.
+Fang's brother, Daniel, is the drummer for the band Turnstile.